DeRobyJ/IdleBank-Factbook/Ore_Miner_guide.md

 - pick -> 77/(90-100)
 - hammer -> 4/11 of being safe, 97 to 100, 7/11 of losing, 101 to 107

-If instead we start with our imprecise hammer, and we get in one of 3 different situation:
+If instead we start with our imprecise hammer, and we get in one of 3 different
+ situations:
 -> 4/11 of landing on 85-88, -> pick, win with ores
 -> 1/11 of landing on 89, -> you lose whatever you do
 -> 6/11 of landing on 90-95 -> you win the layer, but you don't get the ores